Jameskmonger/modulink/README.md

     npm install --save-dev modulink

-(as `modulink` is primarily used for testing, it should be saved as a developer dependency rather than a user one).
+(as `modulink` is primarily used for testing, it should be saved as a developer dependency rather than a user one)

 You can then use it like this: